hack-gpon/hack-gpon.github.io/_gpon/ont.md

 # Major Chipset Manufacturers

-Currently, there are ony two main GPON chipsets vendors:
+Currently, there are only two main GPON chipsets vendors:

 - Realtek manufactures these chipsets:
     * RTL9601B